Skip to main content

 • They do better when sitting on the floor, or any other surface they can’t fall off of, so that they don’t worry about their stability when they focus on their work.

-• Improve stability through their neurodevelopmental program to make it easier to focus and concentrate, and to reduce anxiety (being off-balance can and often does cause anxiety).
+• They need to improve stability through their neurodevelopmental program to make it easier to focus and concentrate, and to reduce anxiety (being off-balance can and often does cause anxiety).

 If what you’ve been working with hasn’t given you the results you wanted, it’s time to try something different.